-When applying for a job it can be hard to show the degree of commitment you have in the industry, and trying different experiences together can be a challenge for many applicants.
+When applying for a job it can be hard to show the degree of commitment you have in the industry, and tying different experiences together to show motivation can be a challenge for many applicants.

 Those who attended fashion business schools, on the contrary, are able to provide a much more focused and aligned career pathway.

-With this type of profile displayed on your CV, employers will immediately be able to see your long-term decision to work in this industry, formulated with clarity a long time before you decided to apply for the job.
+With a fashion school displayed on your CV, employers will immediately be able to see your long-term decision to work in the fashion industry, formulated with clarity a long time before you decided to apply for any job.

 5. The Long-term Connections

 Last but not least, the long-term connections.
 Almost all of the people that surround you during your studies are part of the industry or will be part of the industry at some point in the future.
 As a result, as you attend your classes and go about your life, you will build the foundations of a very prolific network.